Anže's Blog

 And now, you should be able to add your existing dependencies to the pyproject.toml, either manually or with the uv add command.
 After all the dependencies are specified in pyproject.toml you can run uv sync to make sure everything is installed in your environment.

-Installing dev dependencies
+Adding dev dependencies

-uv also supports installing development dependencies:
+uv also supports adding development dependencies to the project:

 ❯ uv add --dev pytest pytest-django